 Wickr Messenger is designed to strongly favor user privacy while still allowing for as much help with contact discovery at an opt-in basis.
 For starters, the ID policy of Wickr Messenger allows a user to choose an arbitrary (unique) string as their ID.
 This already enables users to increase their defense against de-anonymization via enumeration attacks.

 Further, Wickr Messenger provides users with an option to not even make their ID available for contact discovery.
 Similarly, users are also given the option to never use the assisted contact discovery with their own list of contacts and instead populate their contact list from scratch manually by themselves.
 As an opt-in feature, a user can decide to upload the hashes of her device contacts to the Wickr Messenger server to discover which of her contacts who also opted in for discovery already have Wickr accounts.
 This way a user can populate her contact list while never storing her address book on Wickr servers.
 In other words, anonymity is the default position of Wickr Messenger but users can opt in to loosen up the controls rather than having to make the proactive decision to seek privacy and anonymity.

 We have made a different decision when building solutions for closed or federated networks of users managed by a centralized organization.
 In this scenario, the anonymity of users is usually less of a concern than an ability to easily manage the network by provisioning and de-provisioning users.

-Wickr Pro and Wickr Messenger differ in contact discovery mechanisms as these tools serve different sets of users with different threat models.
+AWS Wickr and Wickr Messenger differ in contact discovery mechanisms as these tools serve different sets of users with different threat models.
 Our goal is to build easy-to-use, privacy-enabling products that allow users to maintain secure ephemeral messaging persona tied to their work while preserving their privacyand control over their identity in a private arena.
 We are excited to be sharing more on this in the coming months.